-Aggressive Criminal Defense Lawyer With Offices in Hackensack and Morristown, NJ
+Aggressive Criminal Defense Lawyer With Offices in Essex County and Morristown, NJ

 In New Jersey, drug cultivation is a first-degree indictable offense.
 This means that it is punished more harshly than most other drug crimes, and it is considered as severe an offense as murder, manslaughter and sexual assault.
 While there are minimum limits as to what constitutes “cultivation” of marijuana, these limits are low enough that most individuals who maintain growing operations can face the potential for long-term imprisonment and a mandatory minimum sentence without parole eligibility.
 Fortunately, our Essex County marijuana cultivation lawyer knows how to fight your arrest.